 Hence, apart from the universal constant $C$ and the dependence on sample size through $1/\sqrt{n}$, the convergence rate is governed by the \emph{shape factor} $\varepsilon:=\rho/\sigma^3$, which measures the skewness of the parent distribution.
 As for the convergence behavior under sample size, although in particular cases the convergence may be faster than $O(n^{-1/2})$, there are distributions for which this worst-case bound is sharp, even when higher-order moments are finite.
 A simple example is provided by the Rademacher variable discussed in Remark \ref{corr:v:ind:qq} \cite[Chapter 1]{sazonov1981normal}. \end{remark}

-\begin{remark} We insist that the proof presented above {\em does} cover the case in which the initial i.i.d. sequence $\{X_j\}$ is {\em discrete}.
+\begin{remark} We insist that the proof presented above {\em does} cover the case in which the initial i.i.d. sequence $\{X_j\}$ is {\em discrete}, as it operates at the level of characteristic functions.
 In fact, this is how the CLT first appeared, incarnated in the famous {De Moivre-Laplace} formulas (\ref{dem:lap:form})-(\ref{dem:lap:form:2}) below \cite{fischer2011history}.
 Let $\{X_j\}_{j=1}^n$ be independent with $X_j\sim \mathsf{Ber}(p)$, the {Bernoulli distribution}.
 From Example \ref{bern:trial}, we know that $X^{(n)}= X_1+\cdots+X_n\sim \mathsf{Bin}(p;n)$, the {binomial distribution}.
-Since $\mathbb E( X_j)=p$ and ${\rm var}(X_j)=p(1-p)$, CLT applies\footnote{See Remark \ref{just:bern:clt} below for a direct justification of this step along the lines of the proof of Theorem \ref{clt}.} to give
+Since $\mathbb E( X_j)=p$ and ${\mathbb V}(X_j)=p(1-p)$, CLT applies\footnote{See Remark \ref{just:bern:clt} below for a direct justification of this step along the lines of the proof of Theorem \ref{clt}.} to give

 or equivalently, if we combine (\ref{clt:v2}) and (\ref{bef:sum}),

 It is not hard to check that this is the same as having

 uniformly in $k$ satisfying